kirishima72/kirishima72/README.md

 - 👀 I’m interested in Android Developing
 - 🌱 I’m currently learning Android Java & Kotlin (Flutter Soon)
 - 💞️ I’m looking to collaborate on Anything
-- 📫 How to reach me on Instagram @rejonx
+- 📫 Find me on Instagram @rejonx

 <!---
 kirishima72/kirishima72 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.